Best In-DAW AI Assistants for Ableton Live 2026

 Remote Control (Pro+)

 With a premium plan, you can control your Ableton session from any device.
 Open LIA on your phone, tablet, or another computer, and it connects to your Ableton running at home.
-Sketch a beat on the train, tweak your mix from the couch, or prep a session before you reach the studio.
+Sketch a beat on the train, review mix suggestions from the couch, or prep a session before you reach the studio.
 No VPN, no port forwarding, no extra setup.
 Your Ableton just needs to be open with LIA Bridge running.

 Pricing